-Chop the onions and garlic fine.
+- Chop the onions and garlic fine.

-- Put the ghee in a pressure cooker.
+- Put the ghee (or clarified butter) in a pressure cooker.

-- Add the chopped onions and chopped garlic to the cooker, along with the kashmiri chillies, and cinnamon sticks, and fry well.
+- Add the chopped onions and chopped garlic to the cooker, along with the kashmiri chillies, peppercorns, and cinnamon sticks, and fry well.

 - Next, add the raisins, cashewnuts, lime or lemon juice, and beef tongue to the pressure cooker and add just about enough water to cover it.
 Once the cooker reaches full pressure, cook the beef tongue roast for about 45 minutes.

 - Once cooked, let the tongue cool down, cut into slices and add it back to the cooker.
 This time cook it in the leftover gravy without the lid till the gravy reduces.
 And your beef tongue roast is ready to serve!